MAPPING GIRLS’ VOCATIONAL EDUCATION

 In Spring 2017, I successfully nominated the former Lucy Flower Technical High School for Girls to the National Register of Historic Places.
 (You can access my full nomination on nps.gov here).
 I plan to nominate Chicago’s five remaining historic technical high schools to the National Register of Historic Places as a Multiple Property Listing.

 Between 1908 and 1919, Chicago’s Board of Education constructed six “technical high schools” that instructed students in specific trades for the industrial workforce.
 Technical coursework for boys included foundry, electric work, engineering, and auto shop.
-At the Lucy Flower Technical High School (est. 1911), girls were prepared for low-paid positions as seamstresses, beauticians, and domestic servants.
+At the Lucy Flower Technical High School (est. 1911), girls were prepared for entry-level positions as dressmakers, department store clerks, milliners, beauticians, and domestic servants.
 Above all, girls’ technical education centered on training for motherhood through childcare, cooking, and home management classes.

 Why preserve Chicago’s historic technical high schools?

 Preservationists often lament that the history of working people, women, African Americans, and immigrants are erased in the built environment because structures associated with marginalized groups are not often considered “architecturally significant.”
-But public high schools are architecturally significant and are often the most monumental buildings in city neighborhoods.
-Preserving the city’s technical high schools helps ensure that diverse social histories are remembered in the historic landscape.
+But public high schools are architecturally significant.
+These schools are some of the most monumental buildings in city neighborhoods.
+Preserving Chicago’s technical high schools helps ensure that diverse social histories are remembered in the historic landscape.

 Information on my past public history work can be found on my CV.